berthelemy/nestledinbrittany/_posts/2023-02-24-vallee-du-scorff.md

  - source: "Blog post: a walk in the forest"
    url: https://blog.morbihan.com/idee-balade-toute-une-histoire-au-coeur-de-la-foret-de-pont-calleck/
 ---
-If you like forests or rivers there's no better place than the Foret de Pont Callec.
+If you like forests or rivers there's no better place than the Forêt de Pont Callec.

 It's a huge area between the towns of Berné and Plouay and bounded on the South and East by the beautiful River Scorff.